y9c/blog.yech.xyz/content/posts/connect_campus_vpn_in_WSL_command_line.md

 export QTWEBENGINE_CHROMIUM_FLAGS="--no-sandbox"
 ```

-- Secondly, you should NOT specific the user name in the command line, or the webpage will keep freshing.
+- Secondly, you should NOT specify the username in the command line, or the webpage will keep refreshing.

 ```bash
 openconnect-sso --server vpn.yourschoolname.edu